-We used an empirical approach to probe for the existence and extent of a shadow order book, finding that the liquidity for any contract at any price is many times larger than the public bids and asks imply.
-Thus, we estimate the amount of money that arbitrageurs can extract is an order of magnitude higher than what a purely observational study would indicate.
-By observing the execution of over three thousand dollars in trades on the two exchanges, we confirmed that the price disparities represented real arbitrage opportunities, and were not a manifestation of inaccurate or delayed price quotes, reasons we could not rule out by simply observing the order books.
+We used an empirical approach to probe and confirm the arbitrage and estimate the extent of a shadow order book.
+First, by observing the execution of over three thousand dollars in trades on the two exchanges, we confirmed that the price disparities represented real arbitrage opportunities, and were not a manifestation of inaccurate or delayed price quotes, reasons we could not rule out by simply observing the order books.
+Second, the liquidity for any contract, at any price, is many times larger than the public bids and asks imply.
+We estimate the amount of money that arbitrageurs can extract is an order of magnitude higher than what a purely observational study would indicate.

 We hypothesize three main reasons that arbitrage persisted.
 First, small individual investors were deterred by the non-negligible risks, especially counterparty risk, combined with higher costs.
 Second, despite clear arbitrage opportunities, larger or institutional investors concluded that a one-time profit of on the order of tens of thousands of dollars was not enough to warrant their resources.
-Third, although traders should close the gap for informational reasons anyway, even if no one is profiting from the arbitrage, we find evidence that the gap was held open by a single large trader in one of the exchanges who was not maximizing profit.
+Third, although traders should close the gap for informational reasons anyway, even if no one is profiting from the arbitrage, we find evidence that the gap was held open by a single large trader in one of the exchanges who was not maximizing profit on the exchange.

-We also find price misalignment between contracts listed on the same exchange with both mutually exclusive and conditionally related contracts; we attribute this misalignment to inefficient action in related contracts at times of high information flow.
-We demonstrate where a trader could sell several candidates running for the same election for more than \$1 total, yet know that he or she was obliged to pay out only \$1 for at most one of the candidates.
-We found conditional contracts where the price for a candidate to win the presidential election was higher than the price of their party to win, even though the party can run a different candidate but the candidate would not run without their party.
+We also find price misalignment between contracts listed on the same exchange, sometimes within the same market, with both mutually exclusive and conditionally related contracts; we attribute this misalignment to inefficient action in related contracts at times of high information flow.
+We document situations where a trader could sell several candidates running for the same election for more than \$1 total, yet know that he or she was obliged to pay out only \$1 for at most one of the candidates.
+We find conditional contracts where the price for a candidate to win the presidential election was higher than the price of their party to win, even though the party can run a different candidate but the candidate would not run without their party.
 For related contracts within markets, both mutually exclusive and conditional contracts, less salient markets became illiquid when the more salient contracts were moving due to increased information flow.
 In some examples, traders withdrew all bid and ask orders from contingent markets, even if there were safe prices to leave the orders regardless of the outcome of the other event.

 We document additional evidence of weak-form inefficiency and bounded rationality.
-First, between markets, Intrade was leading Betfair during the primary.
+First, between exchanges, Intrade was leading Betfair during the primary.
 A lagged Intrade price of 12 hours was better indicator of the Betfair price than the Betfair price 12 hours previous.
 Second, the sum of all asks in complete sets of mutually exclusive contracts are consistently further from \$1 than the sum of bids.
 Thus, consistent asymmetry between buying and selling across many exchanges, means that, on average, traders will earn higher returns on sell orders than buy orders.